emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 |Req06-UCRED|Control& Mgmt|Advanced sleep mode, needing some sort of low power mode when node is lightly utilized|Dynamic Energy Saving|2|
 |Req07-UCRED|Control& Mgmt|Ability to steer traffic based on power savings|Traffic Engineering|4|

+## Reporting on Lifecycle Management

+   Lifecycle information related to manufacturing energy costs, transport, recyclability, and end-of-life disposal impacts is part of what is called "embedded carbon."
+This information is considered to be an estimated value, which might not be implemented today in the network devices.
+It might be part of the vendor information, and to be collected from datasheets or databases.
+In accordance with ISO 14040/44, this information should be considered as part of the sustainable strategy related to energy efficiency.
+Also, refer to the ecodesign framework [(EU) 2024/1781] published in June by the European Commission.

+## Carbon Reporting

+   To report on carbon equivalents for global reporting, it is important to correlate the location where the specific entity/network element is operating with the corresponding carbon factor.
+Refer to the world emission factor from the International Energy Agency (IEA), electricity maps applications that reflect the carbon intensity of the electricity consumed, etc.

+## Energy Mix

+Energy efficiency is not limited to reducing the energy consumption, it is common to include carbon free, solar energy, wind energy, cogeneration in the efficiency.

+The type of the sources of energy of the power is one criteria of efficiency.

+There are other dimensions that must visible: As many telecom locations include battery or additionnally several backups levels (as example battery, standby generator ...) there is a requirement to known exactly when a backup power is in used and which one is.

 # Requirements extracted from proponents documents

 This section extracts and groups requirements from the documents of the GREEN WG proponents [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green].
 The aim is to determine initial sets of requirements actionable at different levels of the framework presented below {{framework}}.